 Coastal Pines Technical College has several options available for students and staff members who maybe in need of alcohol and other drug abuse services.
 Local community health organizations are available to provide counseling for students and staff members.
-In addition, CPTC has an Employee Assistance Program for all employees as well as outside referral agencies for students.
+In addition, CPTC has an Employee Assistance Program for all employees and a Counseling and Special Services Director as well as outside referral agencies for students.

-Acentra Health Employee Assistance Program
+ESPYR - Employee Assistance Program

-To take advantage of the EAP, contact Acentra Health by calling 1-833-276-0988, or you may securely request services from the website www.EAPHelplink.com.
-The EAP program is free and confidential, with your right to privacy protected within the bounds of the law.
+To take advantage of the EAP, contact Espyr by calling 855-584-3588, or you may securely request services from the website www.wspyr.com; The EAP program is free and confidential, with your right to privacy protected within the bounds of the law.
 The EAP will not disclose to us who uses the program, so we will not be aware you are using the services unless you choose to inform us.